truecharts/public/charts/incubator/blocky/docs/installation-notes.md

 # Installation notes

-## Configuration
+## Default Configuration

-This app pre-defines the following configuration:
+The following config will be pre-configured and merged with any config you manually add to `blockyConfig` option in `values.yaml`:

-Redis (always):
+Redis (always present):

 ```yaml
 redis: